babojamo/temperature-check/README.md

 ```
 CACHE_DRIVER=database
 ```
-Run the migration command to apply the required schemas in the database
+Run the migration command to apply the required schemas to the database
 ```
 php artisan migrate
 ```